 Smelly water?
-No, really smelly water - like sulfer smell?
-Most likely it's coming from the water heater, but the fresh tank maybe too.
+No, really smelly water - like sulfur smell?
+Most likely it's coming from the water heater, but possibly fresh tank as well.

-The cause of this varies with the source of your water and the temperatures outside.
+The cause of this varies with the source of your water and the temperature outside.
 Stagnant/standing water and heat/no circulation = yuck!

 1. Turn off and then DRAIN YOUR WATER HEATER COMPLETELY and put plug back in